dis-sg/dis-sg.github.io/_posts/2020-06-19-project-QRart.md

 Over 12 posters by 9 artists have been <a href="https://www.projectqrart.com/">uploaded</a> to #QRart, and the collection continues to grow each day.
 If you would like to contribute your art, email lionelrichie@gof---y.com.

+Let this project be a testament to local creativity in adversity.

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>

 Explore Singapore's design scene with us on <a href="https://www.facebook.com/designinsingapore/">Facebook</a> and <a href="https://www.instagram.com/designinsingapore/">Instagram</a>.